KING-TV: Sports programming

+KING-TV served as the inaugural flagship television station of the Seattle Mariners, carrying 17 regular season road games from 1977 through 1980; a spring training game was added to the season broadcast schedule after the inaugural season.
+The station aired 20 games in 1981 as part of a partnership extension through 1983 under then-new team owner George Argyros, but the team's desire to air more games led it to end the deal early and sign with KSTW instead after the season.
+KING-TV became the official television partner of the Mariners again in 2026 when it reached a deal with the team to additionally simulcast 10 regular-season games from in-house broadcaster Mariners.TV, with the latter having shut down Root Sports Northwest after the previous season; as part of the deal, the station airs a program called On Deck the Wednesday before each game.

 KING-TV also broadcast all Seattle SuperSonics games covered through NBC's NBA broadcast contract from 1990 to 2002, including the team's 1996 NBA Finals appearance.
-It also aired select Seattle Mariners games via NBC's MLB broadcast contract from 1977 to 1989, and for the postseason only from 1995 to 2000.

 Beginning in the 2024–25 season, KING airs select Seattle Kraken NHL games as co-flagship of the Kraken Hockey Network, with the majority of regional games being carried by KONG.
 With the team's move to the Big Ten Conference in the 2024 season, KING may also occasionally air Washington Huskies football games as part of NBC's college football coverage.

 News operation

 A morning news interview with the Secretary of the United States Navy Ray Mabus.

 KING-TV presently broadcasts 46 hours of locally produced newscasts each week (with seven hours each weekday, six hours on Saturdays and five hours on Sundays).

 In 1999, to compete against KOMO-TV, KING-TV began broadcasting its newscasts in high definition; at the time it only had one HD-capable studio camera.
 In April 2007, KING-TV upgraded all of its studio cameras, graphics and weather system to high definition and began broadcasting its public affairs programming in HD as well.
 Field reports continued to be broadcast in standard definition (480i converted to 1080i HD for telecast) but were taped in a 16:9 aspect ratio, giving the appearance of high-definition.
 According to KING-TV, it is "Seattle's First HD Newscast".

 Following its sale to the company, KING-TV adopted Gannett's standardized newscast presentation (which used a color coding system modeled upon co-owned newspaper USA Today.